 We are not sure what dose of vaccine is most likely to be protective against COVID-19 disease.
 Vaccine doses are measured using standard scientific test methods.
-The vaccine received by the first approx. 1500 participants in the current COV002 trial was based on a dose measured using one type of scientific test.
-Participants in Group 6 will have a dose measured using a different type of scientific test which will give a higher dose of vaccine similar to the dose used in our earlier COV001 trial.
+The vaccine received by the first approx. 1500 participants in the current COV002 trial was based on a dose measured using one type of scientific test (dose 1 in visit schedules below).
+Participants enrolled into Groups 5b, 5c and 6 will have a dose measured using a different type of scientific test (dose 2 in visit schedules below) which will give a higher dose of vaccine similar to the dose used in our earlier COV001 trial.

 We are interested in evaluating both doses in the trial so that we can provide the data needed to inform policymakers on how to use the vaccine, if the vaccine is shown to work.

 This may help us understand which dose is the most effective.
+We will also assess whether 2 doses of the vaccine are needed.

 We don't know which dose, if any, will provide protection.
-Although Group 4 received a lower dose, this does not mean that it will be better or worse than the higher dose, and we will study the immune response carefully to identify any differences.
-We are also considering whether 2 doses of the vaccine might be needed and will further investigate this when we obtain the first results of the ongoing trials.
+Although Group 1, 2, 4 and 5a received a lower dose, this does not mean that it will be better or worse than the higher dose, and we will study the immune response carefully to identify any differences.